unow0517/42_minitalk/README.md

 # minitalk
-project to learn how server and client communicate
+project to learn how server and client communicate by making small client and server programs and exchanging information between those.
 <br/><br/>
 ## Key Concept
 ### Signal